dalbeck/wp-cli-bash/README.md

 The script automates the following tasks:

 - Running the Code Profiler Pro.
-- Executing WP CLI Profile stage.
+- Executing various WP CLI Profile commands, including stage, stage bootstrap, hook init, and hook wp_loaded:after.
-- Performing WP CLI Doctor checks.
-- Additional WP CLI Doctor check for cron-count.
+- Performing WP CLI Doctor checks, including general checks and cron-count.
+- Running a custom WP DB query to analyze autoloaded data in WordPress options.
+- Outputs are organized in a directory for easy access and review.

 ## Installation